Truth300/E-Commerce-Data-Analysis/README.md

 # Hi, I'm Dennis Nyaaba
-Data Science Student of University of Mines and Technology and this is my Analysis on E-commerce
+Data Science Student at University of Mines and Technology (Tarkwa-GHANA)